The AI Data Structure

 In NappAI, especially when working with Agents, the “data structure” is often a dynamic JSON object that represents the state of the conversation.

 Think of the Agent as a brain that maintains a working “memory.”
-This memory is an object that holds key information:
+This memory is an object that contains key information:

 - The user’s input.